ZhgChg.Li

 Before:

 In most cases, this is not very important.
-Only in extreme situations, such as needing to insert a hotfix during this time, could there be discrepancies.
+Only in extreme situations, such as needing to insert a hotfix during this time, might there be discrepancies.
 However, if you aim for a complete and stable CI/CD development process, this is a case worth exploring.

 After:

-With Webhook, you can directly trigger CI/CD actions (Master to Develop) upon receiving app release notifications.
+• With Webhook, you can directly trigger CI/CD actions (Master to Develop) upon receiving app release notifications.

-Ensure the app is truly live before merging back to Master
+• Ensure the App is truly live before merging back to Master

 3. App Release Messages